tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 There’s a stretch of the Wharfe River in Yorkshire, England called The Strid.
 It’s only 6 feet across, and from the outside, it looks like any other quaint English creek.
-If you made the mistake of taking a swim, however, you’d take one step into the water and quickly realize that the bottom is 700 feet beneath.
+If you make the mistake of taking a swim, however, the first thing you would feel is a sucking current.
+And as you felt for the bottom, you would realize in horror that it wasn’t there–that it was 700 feet below.

 In my mind, the pool was even deeper.
-I imagined diving down, feeling for the bottom, swimming past schools of fish, sea turtles, shipwrecks, leviathans with tentacles a mile long…
+I imagined being sucked down, whirling helplessly past schools of fish, sea turtles, shipwrecks, leviathans with tentacles a mile long…